mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 How is the stomach?  **Good to go, zero GI**.
 Anything cramping?  **No**

 Better question could be, how long could I have comfortably held 8:30/mile pace?

-5 km?  **Yes, for sure**.
+5km?  **Yes, for sure**.
-10 km?  **Is there money or ego on the line?**
+10km?  **Is there money or ego on the line?**
 Beyond 10km?  **Let's not get crazy.**

+This was a really solid day.